joehomeexerciseeBay/homeexercise/README.md

        git clone https://github.com/joehomeexerciseeBay/homeexercise.git

  * Once cloned or unzipped, build project using the gradle wrapper command from /homeexercise folder.
-You will see a file "gradlew" at this folder location.
+You will see a file **gradlew** at this folder location.

   * If using git bash or mac terminal or linux terminal use command: